 - Section 4.1 BOYNE COURT ORDERED ALLOCATION: The Montana 18th Judicial District Court ordered, as judgment after trial, that the District hold in reserve SFEs for Boyne and its successors in interest.
 That obligation remains in full force and effect until satisfied. - Section 4.2 UNUSED SFEs.
-SFEs are permitted and allocated to parcels of land according to ARTICLE 3 and are used for permitting developments.
+SFEs permitted and allocated to parcels of land according to ARTICLE 3 and are used for permitting developments.
 Any unused SFEs revert back to the District. - Section 4.3 NON-TRANSFERABILITY OF PRIVILEGE TO CONNECT.
-Any person who owns land within the District and the land is a "capacity obligation" of the District, may not assign, transfer, or in any other way convey his privilege to capacity and connection into the public system.
+Any person who owns land within the District and the land is a "capacity obligation" of the District, may not assign, transfer, or in any other way convey his privilege to capacity and connection into the public system. - A. : The District board, at its discretion for good cause shown, may allow a landowner to forfeit SFEs back to the District.
+The district board may then reallocate forfeited SFEs to other projects at its discretion.
+Reallocation requests will be reviewed and considered on a caseby-case basis.
+Projects that benefit the community including but are not limited to: parks, schools, emergency services, public health and safety, non-profit organizations, and churches will be given special consideration. - Section 4.4 retired the SFE Reallocation program on December 31, 2015.
+The District no longer accepts reallocation applications. - B. Boyne USA may request pooling of SFEs in accordance with the terms of Section VIII of the July 25, 1997 Settlement Agreement between the District and Boyne USA Inc.